comlet/cetk-cli/docs/cli/global_options.md

 - Supported control environment(s): cloud
 - Environment variable(s): `CETK_CLOUD_FORCE_UPLOAD`, `CETK_CLOUD_ENABLE_FORCE_UPLOAD`[^1]

+### `--cloud-status-poll-max-timeout` (int)
+Maximum time in seconds to wait for cETK cloud service to finish its execution task.
+If this timeout expires, execution will be aborted.
+If this timeout is zero (`0`), the client application will not abort the execution at all.

+- Default: 3600
+- Supported control environment(s): cloud
+- Environment variable(s): `CETK_CLOUD_STATUS_POLL_MAX_TIMEOUT`

 [^1]: The `ENABLE` environment variable just needs to be defined, its value does not matter to enable the option.
       Whereas the "normal" variable needs to have a truth-y or false-y value